josefprinz/josefPrinz.github.io/docs/_posts/2022-12-29-AutomationML BaseX Plugin.md

 So I will try to develop a **BaseX Editor PlugIn** and report about the progress here.

+### 1.Step
 First I will install BaseX and try to store an AutomationML document in the database.
+I will report on this later.

+### 2.Step
 The next step will be to create a simple editor plugin that makes document content from the database accessible to the AutomationML editor using the BaseX Rest-API.
 The PlugIn will be a C# .Net implementation.
 For the http requests, the .Net [HttpClient Class](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-7.0) will be used, which provides methods for sending HTTP requests and receiving HTTP responses from a resource identified by a URI.
 The API-client will be published as a free new [Aml.Engine](https://www.nuget.org/packages/Aml.Engine) package at [NuGet.org](https://www.nuget.org).
 The API-client project will be an Open Source project at GitHub.

 To start with PlugIn development you first need the PlugIn development resources, which you can get from GitHub using this command.